 The California Transparency in Supply Chains Act of 2010 and the UK Modern Slavery Act of 2015 requires manufacturers and retailers to disclose information about their efforts to eliminate slavery and human trafficking from their supply chains.

-VIAVI CSR Initiative
+VIAVI ESG Initiative

 Code of Business Conduct